iterate-ch/docs/protocols/webdav/index.md

 # Known Issues

+## Modification Date

+Saving the modification dates requires support from server storing metadata in custom namespace.

 ## Cannot Login with Special Characters in Credentials

 If your server requires the use of UTF-8 character set for authentication, set the [hidden configuration option](../../cyberduck/preferences.md#hidden-configuration-options)